-1) Locate your Piece of Heaven responsibly: Avoid naturally sensitive areas such as wetlands, floodplains, and quality farmland; it’s a slippery slope from soil erosion to water pollution to habitat destruction – consider the ecosystem you’re moving into.
-And as common sense tells most of us, avoid looking at developments that are a long way from the places you need to be.
+Avoid naturally sensitive areas such as wetlands, floodplains, and quality farmland; it’s a slippery slope from soil erosion to water pollution to habitat destruction, so give careful consideration to the ecosystem you’re moving into.
+As common sense tells most of us, avoid looking at developments that are a significant distance from the places you need to be.
 What’s the point in having a nice place if you have to give up two hours a day to your commute?

-(We’re sure you’ve all heard about the studies linking suburban sprawl to obesity.
-One surefire way to get in shape is to move to a city like New York, where you have to walk everywhere to get around.)
+(There are numerous studies linking suburban sprawl to obesity, but one surefire way to stay in shape is to move to a city like New York, where you have to walk everywhere to get around.)

 And now a point that is not on the LEED L&L checklist, but that we think is important:

-6).
-Consider local climate: This may sound like a no-brainer, but if it’s so obvious, then why do so many houses from California to Connecticut look exactly the same?
+This may sound like a no-brainer, but if it’s so obvious, why do so many houses from California to Connecticut look exactly the same?
 The vast monocrops of McMansions indicate that housing developers aren’t considering climate.
-There is a reason that houses in hot humid climates are traditionally raised on platforms, and houses in the hot and dry southwest made of adobe.
-Building traditions developed over time to adapt to their conditions.
-Investigate the vernacular and learn about what works best in your region for weather, heating, cooling, insulation and energy.
+There is a reason that houses in hot, humid climates are traditionally raised on platforms, and houses in the hot and dry southwest are made of adobe.
+Building traditions developed over time to adapt to their conditions: investigate what works best in your region with regard to weather, heating, cooling, insulation and energy.

-Now, some of you may be thinking: This is all well and good; you’ve just built your house with all the bells and whistles, so green it would make Al Gore squeal like a school girl.
-But the problem is, you’re in a subdivision that requires a 10-minute drive just to get a cup of coffee and your nearest neighbor is a quarter mile away, since you couldn’t get away with a full roof of solar panels and a rain water collection tank in the city.
+Now, some of you may be thinking that this is all well and good; you’ve just built your house with all the bells and whistles, so green it would make Al Gore squeal like a schoolgirl.
+The problem is that you’re in a subdivision which requires a 10-minute drive just to get a cup of coffee, and your nearest neighbor is a quarter mile away, since you couldn’t get away with a full roof of solar panels and a rain water collection tank in the city.